Caleb-Shepard/Scripts/README.md

 Read the scripts that you plan to run before you run them, as a safe practice.

 **sponge**
-This is a simple C program that converts strings into sassy spongebob strings Useful when you appreciate dead memes but send longer messages to friends
 ```
 % ./sponge "This is a sassy string"
 tHiS iS a SaSsY sTrInG